holidayextras/node-database/README.md

 Port, specify the port number you want to use to connect, e.g. `port: 3000`.
 Will resort to the default port if not used.

-Timezone, specify the timezone you want to use when connecting to the database, e.g. `timezone: '0000'`.
+Timezone, specify the timezone you want to use when connecting to the database, e.g. `timezone: '0000'` for UTC.
 Will default to the system timezone if not specified.